 - Have you created any new legal structures, such as a trust or company?

 - Should you consider setting up a Testamentary Trust in your Will?

 Superannuation and Life Insurance

-At the same time as you check the health of your Will, you need to check your super and life insurance, which is often now a part of your superannuation.
+At the same time as you check the health of your Will, you need to check your super and life insurance.
+In the case of the latter, it is often now a part of your superannuation.

 Many people assume their superannuation will be paid in accordance with the wishes in their Will, but that is not necessarily the case.
-You need to look at the terms of your superannuation arrangements very carefully to check if you are able to direct where your superannuation is paid or not.
-If you are able to make a direction you should ensure that you have done so in a legal and effective manner.
+You need to look at the terms of your superannuation arrangements very carefully to check if you can direct where your superannuation is paid or not.
+If you are able to make a direction you should seek legal advice that you have done so in a legal and effective manner.